OpenVZ/vzkernel/Documentation/admin-guide/cgroup-v2.rst

 Protections
 -----------

-A cgroup is protected upto the configured amount of the resource as long as the usages of all its ancestors are under their protected levels.
+A cgroup is protected up to the configured amount of the resource as long as the usages of all its ancestors are under their protected levels.
 Protections can be hard guarantees or best effort soft boundaries.
-Protections can also be over-committed in which case only upto the amount available to the parent is protected among children.
+Protections can also be over-committed in which case only up to the amount available to the parent is protected among children.

 Protections are in the range [0, max] and defaults to 0, which is